Inside the Artist’s Studio with Michelle Inciarrano & Katy Maslow

 It only took a short subway ride to get from UncommonGoods headquarters to the Twig Terrariums studio in Gowanus, Brooklyn, but when I got there I was surprised at how far away I felt.
-I stepped into a tiny forest of laughs, puppies and Lady Gaga songs (OK, there was only one puppy–but you get the idea).
-It was very clear that the Twig brand is all about the things BFFs Michelle and Katy love most – making beautiful and whimsical living environments inside apothecary jars, achieving their goals and having fun.
-Growing up in Brooklyn, they were childhood friends.
-They reconnected at a friend’s birthday party a decade later.
+I stepped into a tiny forest of laughs, puppies, and Lady Gaga songs (OK, there was only one puppy–but you get the idea).
+It was very clear that the Twig brand is all about the things BFFs Michelle and Katy love most – making beautiful and whimsical living environments inside apothecary jars, achieving their goals, and having fun.
+Growing up in Brooklyn, they were childhood buddies and reconnected at a friend’s birthday party a decade later.
 They recharged their friendship with regular craft nights, and when Michelle suggested they try putting together terrariums, Katy had to admit that she didn’t know what one was.

 I could give one of Michelle’s famous Braveheart-like speech about how much fun I had in their studio, but I’d rather you hear about why Twig is so successful in Michelle’s own words.

 Where do you find inspiration within this space?

 Where do you not find inspiration?
 We are obsessed with making these miniature gardens – and do not understand any other way since we started.
 We simply cannot fathom an end to creating them and the possibilities are endless.
 We revel in them.